Arcky97/Pokemon-Kyrac/README.md

 - Fixed Quest 7 being marked as completed upon entering the library for the first time.

 - Fixed and edited on how the follower is toggled upon entering and leaving the hidden room in the library.

+### V1.32.0A - Release August 14 2023

+- Added a game logo to the game.exe file.

+- Reworked Route 1.

+- Reworked Route Intersection.

 ## Credits: